YaleDataScience/old-site/about.md

 title: About
 ---

-Yale Data Science: An Undergraduate Organization serves as a meeting space for undergraduates interested in solving problems involving data.
+We are a group of Yale undergraduates interested in data science and machine learning.

 Things we do: